-Marty uses a Frisbie pie plate to knock a gun out of Mad Dog's hand.
+Marty uses a "Frisbie's" pie plate to knock a gun out of Mad Dog's hand.
 In 1871, the Frisbie Pie Company started in Connecticut.
-Their pie pans were thrown on the campus of Yale and these eventually lead to the invention of Frisbees (tm).
+Their pie pans were thrown on the campus of Yale, and this eventually lead to the invention of Frisbees.

 Actor and former President Ronald Reagan was originally approached to play the part of Mayor Hubert because of his fondness for the first film in the trilogy.
 He reluctantly turned down the role, and the part went to Hugh Gillin instead.

-The character of Clara Clayton is in reference to Clara Clemens, Samuel Clemens/Mark Twain's daughter.
+The character of Clara Clayton is in reference to Clara Clemens, Samuel Clemens' (Mark Twain's) daughter.
 Clara Clemens went on a sleigh ride with her future husband, Ossip Gabrilowitsch, the horse took fright from a wind-swept newspaper and bolted while Gabrilowitsch lost control.
-At the top of a hill, next to a 50 foot drop, the sleigh overturned, throwing Clemens out.
+At the top of a hill, next to a fifty foot drop, the sleigh overturned, throwing Clemens out.
 Gabrilowitsch leaped to the ground and caught the horse by the head, stopping it as it was about to plunge over the bank, dragging Clemens with her dress caught in a runner.

 The DeLorean used in the filming of this movie was on display at the Planet Hollywood restaurant in Honolulu, Hawaii.
 It is suspended from the ceiling and hung upside down to give restaurant patrons a better view of the vehicle from above.
 The restaurant closed in 2010.